svthalia/concrexit/README.md

 5. `cd website`
 6. `./manage.py migrate` to initialise the database
 7. `./manage.py createsuperuser` to create the first user (note that this user won't be a member!)
+8. `./manage.py createfixtures -a` to generate a bunch of test data
-8. `./manage.py runserver` to run a testing server
+9. `./manage.py runserver` to run a testing server

 Testing and linting
 -------------------